ArkScript-lang/Ark/README.md

 [Full list here](https://github.com/ArkScript-lang/Ark/graphs/contributors).

-### Contributing to the ArkScript standard library
+### Coding guidelines for contributing

-See [Coding guidelines](https://github.com/ArkScript-lang/Ark/blob/dev/CONTRIBUTING.md#c-coding-guidelines) if you want to write ArkScript for the library (see folder `lib/std/`).
+See [C++ Coding guidelines](https://github.com/ArkScript-lang/Ark/blob/dev/CONTRIBUTING.md#c-coding-guidelines) if you want to write ArkScript for the library (see folder `lib/std/`).

+Also, see [ArkScript Coding guidelines](https://github.com/ArkScript-lang/rfc/blob/master/001-coding-guidelines.md) for other files, written in ArkScript.

 For performance reasons, some functions might be written in C++, in `include/Ark/Builtins/Builtins.hpp` and `src/Builtins/`.